 - Applicants with in-progress coursework will still be considered for admission and are asked to submit final transcripts upon course completion.

 - We understand that some applicants may be waiting on final grades from prerequisite coursework to submit final official transcripts after the final deposit deadline.

 - We require that students submit their entire application, supporting documentation and be successfully interviewed and deposited by the deposit deadline.

 - If you are unable to submit your application and materials by the final deadline, please contact the admissions office at [email protected] or 800-641-5641.

 - Interview: A personal interview is required of all applicants.
 The UWS office of admissions will contact you directly to schedule a personal interview after your application and transcripts have been reviewed.
-Interviews may be completed either in-person or via Zoom video conference. *Concurrent UWS DC students may substitute the interview with attendance at a sports medicine information session.
+Interviews may be completed either in-person or via Zoom video conference.

 - $50 application fee

 *Please submit new essays for the MS sports medicine program.
 Essays submitted for your DC application will not be accepted.

 If you have any questions about the program, application process or eligibility requirements, please contact [email protected] or 800-641-5641.